How to test a computer motherboard and CPU for failures

-Below are a couple software programs designed to test your computer's motherboard and CPU.
+Below are programs designed to test your computer's motherboard and CPU.
 However, with the complexity and wide variety of computer motherboards and CPUs, these programs may not detect every possible failure.

 - Intel Processor Diagnostic Tool - If you have an Intel processor the Intel Processor Diagnostic Tool is a great free utility for testing variety of Intel processors.

 There are also some excellent hardware tools for testing and diagnosing motherboards and CPUs.
 Below are a few of these tools.

-- PC-doctor - A fantastic, but not cheap, solution often used for service centers and technicians to diagnose computer hardware issues including motherboard issues.
+- PC-Doctor - A fantastic, but not cheap, solution used for service centers and technicians to diagnose computer hardware issues including motherboard issues.

 - Ultra-X - Another great collection of products to test computer hardware, including the motherboard.

 Replace the motherboard and CPU

 If the tools listed above used to test the motherboard or CPU show that either or both are bad, then replace them.
 There is no easy or cheap way to fix either piece of hardware.

 If you have not tried a software or hardware tool to analyze the motherboard or CPU, you may want to take your computer to a computer repair shop.
 Be aware that they may also recommend replacing the motherboard or CPU if they find one or both to be defective.